 Configuring the on-premises gateway for high availability in on-premises Kubernetes and OpenShift clusters

-A high-availability deployment of the BMC Helix Intelligent Integrations on-premises gateway uses object storage to back up and restore the on-premises gateway configuration.
+A high-availability deployment for the BMC Helix Intelligent Integrations on-premises gateway uses object storage to back up and restore the on-premises gateway configuration.
 As a tenant administrator, you can use one of the following options as the object storage when configuring the on-premises gateway for high availability (HA).

 • Private object storage — A storage deployed and managed in your on-premises environment.
 You can use a standalone S3-compatible storage (for example, MinIO or an Amazon Simple Storage Service (S3)) available in your environment.
+This storage type is available for both BMC Helix ITOM on-premises users and BMC Helix subscribers.

 Warning